hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/run-sql.rst

   you find yourself in the need of using ``run_sql`` to run custom DML requests, consider creating a view.
 You can now define permissions on that particular view for various roles.

-.. admonition:: Deprecation

-  In versions ``v2.0.0`` and above, the schema/metadata API is deprecated in favour of the :ref:`schema API <schema_apis>` and the
-  :ref:`metadata API <metadata_apis>`.

-  Though for backwards compatibility, the schema/metadata APIs will continue to function.

 Use cases
 ^^^^^^^^^